 Is your credit card debt getting out of hand?
-You’re not alone – more than one in six Australians are struggling with their own credit card debt, according to ASIC research in 2018.
+You’re not alone – more than one in six Australians are struggling with their own credit card debt, according to ASIC.

 What is a balance transfer?

-Depending on the offer, the honeymoon period can last anywhere between three months to 26 months.
-The rationale behind using a balance transfer is they afford consumers with the breathing space they need to gradually repay their credit card debt.
-So, if you had a 0% interest balance transfer for 24 months, then that’s two years you’ve got to pay off that debt without being charged interest!
+The promotional period with the low interest rate can last for varying amounts of time.
+Some are as quick as three months, while there are now cards offering balance transfers for as long as 26 months.
+The rationale behind using balance transfer cards is to repay your credit card debt without having an intimidating interest rate looming over your head.
+If you had a 0% interest balance transfer for 24 months, then that’s two years you’ve got to pay off that debt interest-free!

 Example: Lorne balance transfers his debts